 - 11. Where a club enters more than one team in a competition round, a maximum of two players are permitted to move between those teams.
-The names and shirt numbers of the players must be indicated on all relevant team sheets and must be supplied to the CCO before the commencement of play. - 12.
+The names and shirt numbers of the players must be indicated on all relevant team sheets and must be supplied to the CCO before the commencement of play. - 11.1 For the purposes of ranking points, floating players will be considered to be part of the lower ranked team. (i.e. Players floating between the "A" and "B" teams are considered to be part of the B team for any ranking point calculations). - 11.2 Floating players count towards the maximum squad size of both teams with which they compete. (i.e. no team may name more than 16 players on a team sheet for an 11-a-side game, including floating players.) - 12.
 No match shall be delayed, or re-scheduled, at any time during the competition round to facilitate a team who are awaiting a player(s) who is/are playing with another team.